apache/cassandra-java-driver/CONTRIBUTING.md

 Make sure you import the types from `net.jcip`, there are homonyms in the classpath.

+### Nullability annotations

+We use the [Spotbugs annotations](https://spotbugs.github.io) to document nullability of parameters, method return types and class members.

+Please annotate any new class or interface with the appropriate annotations: `@NonNull`, `@Nullable`.
+Make sure you import the types from `edu.umd.cs.findbugs.annotations`, there are homonyms in the classpath.

 ## Coding style -- test code

 Static imports are permitted in a couple of places: